-These large swaths of extremely dry and barren land make up about ⅓ of the earth’s surface and they’re one of the toughest terrains on the planet.
-Because so little precipitation occurs in these areas, little flora and fauna can be found.
-In a survival situation, that means limited sources of shelter, food or water.
-What makes matters worse is that most deserts span hundreds, if not thousands of square miles.
-If you ever have the misfortune of getting lost in the desert, you can literally travel for days on end without meeting a single person.
+That means limited sources of shelter, food, or water.
+What makes desert survival even more challenging is that most deserts span hundreds, if not thousands, of square miles.
+If you ever have the misfortune of getting lost in the desert, you can travel for days on end without meeting a single person.

 Keep Your Clothing Light

 In the desert, your biggest enemy is dehydration.
 The average daytime temperature can climb up to a scorching 100 deg.
 F or 37.8 deg.
 C, so your immediate priority would be to shield yourself from this punishing heat.